 - 1/2 to 1 cup vegetable broth

-- 2 cups chickpeas, drained and rinsed if using canned
+- 2 cups chickpeas and/or white beans, drained and rinsed if using canned

 - Fresh parsley, to serve